 Engage – Breathwork, meditation, prayer, affirmations, or other spiritual practices can support your connection to a higher power or belief system.
 (The UCLA Mindful Awareness Research Center provides an introduction to mindfulness meditation that you can practice on your own for free!)

 Develop – compassion with the capacity for love and forgiveness, and giving to others.

 Be – Let joy and positivity, values, beliefs, principles, and morals guide a fulfilled sense of spiritual health.

-Explore – Be willing to get out of your own narrow focus and question the meaning and purpose in your life and how your life intertwines with others.
+Explore – Be willing to get out of your own narrow focus.
+Question the meaning and purpose of your life and how your life intertwines with others.